dinomyte72/RepData_PeerAssessment1/PA1_template.md

 The missing values will be replaced by the mean of the steps, excluding NAs.

 ### Create a new dataset that is equal to the original dataset but with the missing data filled in
+The following code creates a new data set with with missing data filled in:

 ```r
 activityDataImputed <- activityData